 For more information about HEART and signs and symptoms of Eating Disorders, visit the official HEART website.

 Your first contact with HEART can be made by scheduling an appointment with the Case Manager at the Schiffert Health Center (540-231-6445), or by visiting the Cook Counseling Center to complete your intake form and visit with a counselor.
 Both of these departments are located in McComas Hall.
-If you would like to refer a student to be contacted by the HEART group, please complete this referral form.

 Repeatedly exercising beyond what is considered safe is associated with dehydration, stress fractures, amenorrhea, thyroid suppression, and heart problems.
 The American College of Sports Medicine, as well as the US Centers for Disease Control, recommend “30 minutes of moderate-intensity physical activity on most, preferably all, days per week.”
 Vigorously exercising for more than one hour per day, on most days per week, may be healthy for the average person, but it can be considered compulsive if the following occur: